yachielab/Interstellar/README.md

 - QOPTION (required)

   Options to be added to the qsub command.
 This is strongly recommended to be defined as some of the INTERSTELLAR operations require a large memory size.
-In each step of INTERSTELLAR operations, \<int> will be replaced by an empirically estimated sufficient memory size between MEM_MIN and MEM_MAX defined below.
+In each step of INTERSTELLAR operations, \<mem> will be replaced by an empirically estimated sufficient memory size between MEM_MIN and MEM_MAX defined below.
 The example QOPTION above represents the one that can be used in a UGE environment.

 - MEM_MAX